-A total of 450 points for written, quiz, and exercise work are possible in the course.
+A total of 500 points for written, quiz, and exercise work are possible in the course.
 You will get reduced credit for any assignment submitted after the original due date.
 I will accept no assignments more than ten days late and no points will be earned.
-I strongly advise you to keep to the schedule.
+You are strongly advised to keep to the schedule.
 The assignments are carefully designed to contribute to your research paper and keep you moving forward.
 The assignments and readings are on the class website.
 Be prepared.
-The instructor reserves the right to take class participation into consideration when determining the final grade based on page visits.
+The instructor reserves the right to take class participation into consideration when determining the final grade based on page visits, peer review actions, and responses to comments..
 Procrastination is not an option in this class!